Academy of Sciences of the Democratic People's Republic of Korea: History

-Preparations to found the Academy were begun in the spring of 1952, and the Academy was founded on 1 December 1952.
-When the Academy was founded, it had 10 full and 15 candidate members in nine research institutes and 43 smaller research laboratories.
-Its first president was Hong Myng-hi who, according to Andrei Lankov, was not a skilled administrator and chosen for his political loyalty.
-Hong was followed by Paek Nam-un, who was more adept.
+Preparations to establish the Academy began in the spring of 1952, and the Academy was founded on 1 December 1952.
+When the Academy was founded, it had 10 full and 15 candidate members in nine research institutes alongside 43 smaller research laboratories.
+Its first president was Hong Myng-hi, who according to Andrei Lankov, was not a skilled administrator and chosen for his political loyalty.
+Hong was followed by Paek Nam-un, who was considered to be more adept.

 The Academy initiated the nuclear weapons program of North Korea when in 1955 it sent representatives to a conference on peaceful uses of nuclear power in Eastern Europe.
 By the late 1950s, the Soviet Union was giving practical training in nuclear research to institutions affiliated with the North Korean Academy of Sciences.
 In 1957, the Soviets dispatched I. M. Gramenitsky to teach the Academy about thick-layered emulsion in nuclear physics.
 In 1959, North Korea struck a deal with the Soviet Union on setting up a nuclear research facility under the Academy near Yongbyon.

-A parallel development in the late 1950s was the purging of intellectuals unfavorable to Kim Il-sung from the Academy in 1957.
-In the aftermath of the August Faction Incident that sought to oust Kim the previous year, meeting to uncover and punish "factionalists" were organized at the Academy from August to November 1957.
+A parallel development in the late 1950s was the purging of intellectuals unfavorable to Kim Il Sung from the Academy in 1957.
+In the aftermath of the August Faction Incident that sought to oust Kim the previous year, a meeting to uncover and punish "factionalists" was organized at the Academy from August to November 1957.
 One of those purged was Yi Chong-won, "one of the founding fathers of Korean Marxist historiography".

-In the 1970s, a number of State Academy of Sciences institutes were moved from the Pyongyang to the city of Pyongsong, some 50 km outside of the capital.
-The headquarters of the Academy remained in Sosong District in central Pyongyang.
+In the 1970s, a number of State Academy of Sciences institutes were moved from Pyongyang to the city of Pyongsong, some 50 km outside of the capital.
+The headquarters of the Academy remained in the Sosong District in central Pyongyang.
 There are now 17 such research institutions in Pyongsong, all of them part of the network of the Academy of Sciences.

 According to Lankov, the Academy does not exhibit "a hint of the intellectual, let alone political, independence" that academies in other countries, including the Soviet Academy of Sciences at times, have.

-On 11 January 1999, North Korean leader Kim Jong-il chose the Academy as his first location of on-the-spot guidance of the year, which he had declared the "year of sciences".
+On 11 January 1999, North Korean leader Kim Jong Il chose the Academy as his first location of on-the-spot guidance of the year, which he had declared the "year of sciences".
 According to Sung Chull Kim, "[i]t is unquestionable that this visit was more than a symbolic gesture" relating to Kim's strategy of prioritizing the information technology industry.

 Organization

-The Academy is the most important scientific institution in the country and is considerably large.
+The Academy is the most important scientific institution in the country, hence being quite large in terms of facilities as well as staff.